Sign up. Buy now. Learn more.

 Tactic #8: Offer a Bonus

-So one effective way to attract and retain more customers is by offering them a bonus.
+So, one effective way to attract and retain more customers is by offering them a bonus.
 You should also start offering a bonus in your call-to-action message.

 When a company or service provider gives you an opportunity to save some money when placing an order, that’s a form of reward, because the risk is on them.

 Remember that you don’t have a blog traffic problem.
-The major challenge associated with building a profitable blog, sales funnel, or product is getting the right people to click the “Order” or “Add To Cart” button.
+The major challenge associated with building a profitable blog, sales funnel or product is getting the right people to click the “Order” or “Add To Cart” button.

 There is no single rule for writing a compelling CTA.
-It’s only by testing variations out that you can be sure of what works.
+It’s only by testing variations that you can be sure of what works.

-What is your best strategy for writing a call to action that compels the right people to click and follow through?
+What is your best strategy for writing a call-to-action that compels the right people to click and follow through?